yiisoft/docs/021-changelog-upgrade.md

 ```

 There "My package" is the name of the package, `1.0.1` is the version released followed by release date.
-For each version there are number of lines listing the changes.
-"Bug" refers to change type.
+For each version there are a number of lines listing the changes.
+"Bug" refers to a change type.
 The following types are used:

 - New - New features.
 - Chg - General changes.